How to Insure a Motorcycle [USA Edition]

 Custom parts and equipment coverage assists in repairing, paying for, or replacing aftermarket additions to your motorcycle if they are damaged or destroyed by a problem covered by your policy.

 However, keep in mind that there’s a limit to this coverage.
 As a result, the insurance company will only pay out so much.
 If you have a $4,000 pair of aluminum wheels but your limit is $3,000, you’ll have to cough up the extra $1,000 yourself.

-There’s no two ways about it; breaking down on the road sucks.
+There are no two ways about it; breaking down on the road sucks.
 And while roadside assistance can’t get rid of that feeling, it can at least ease the financial burden and get you picked up.

-The expenses you may encounter from breaking down on the road include: towing, labor, and delivery of fuel or oil.
+The expenses you may encounter from breaking down on the road include towing, labor, and delivery of fuel or oil.
 Getting this extra option will help cover these.

 However, if you do want to avoid breaking down on the road, one of the advantages of electric motorcycles is how little maintenance they require.
 Just sayin’.

 Total loss coverage replaces your motorcycle with a newer model motorcycle if it’s stolen or totaled by a problem covered in your policy.
 It can also help you bridge the cost of a new motorcycle and the ACV (actual cash value) or your stolen motorcycle.

 For instance, if your motorcycle was $20,000 when you bought it new and it was stolen a year later, your motorcycle’s ACV maybe around $14,000 at this point.
 Your insurance company would pay you this, minus your deductible, to get a new motorbike.